swiftlang/swift/CONTRIBUTING.md

 # Contributing to Swift

 Contributions to Swift are welcomed and encouraged!
-For contributions to the broader Swift Language project, please see the [Contributing to Swift guide](https://swift.org/contributing/).
+For contributions to the broader Swift project, please see the [Contributing to Swift guide](https://swift.org/contributing/).

 To give clarity of what is expected of our members, Swift has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/).